Stella Parton: Television and film work

+In 1970, Parton appeared on The Porter Wagoner Show.
+Parton performed George Hamilton IV's "Break My Mind" with sisters Dolly and Cassie.
+She performed "Cotton Fields" later in the show.

 In 1979, Parton starred in The Dukes of Hazzard episode titled "Deputy Dukes" as Mary Beth Malone, a woman who impersonates a police officer to settle a family score with a prisoner who ends up being transported by Bo (John Schneider) and Luke (Tom Wopat) during a change of venue.

 During the 1980s and early 1990s, she starred in several Broadway touring musicals, including Seven Brides for Seven Brothers, Pump Boys & Dinettes, Best Little Whorehouse In Texas and Gentlemen Prefer Blondes.
 Parton also wrote and staged several Dollywood shows the opening season, as well as appearing on The Dukes of Hazzard (the first country artist to have a dramatic role on the series), Live with Regis and Kathy Lee, The Today Show and Good Morning America.
 She has been on several international radio programs, including Get Focused Radio with host Kate Hennessy.

 Parton appeared with Gena Rowlands and Louis Gossett in the 2000 TV movie The Color of Love: Jacey's Story which was nominated for a Primetime Emmy award.

 In 2006, Parton made appearances in two films, A Dance for Bethany and Ghost Town, both scheduled for release in 2007.
 Each film also includes her music on the soundtrack.
 Also ready for release in 2007 was her 21st album, which is a collection of original contemporary Christian songs.
 Followed in 2008, was her 22nd album, Testimony.

 She appeared in Dolly Parton's Coat of Many Colors with Jennifer Nettles and Ricky Schroder, an NBC made-for-TV movie based on Dolly's song of the same name that was first broadcast on NBC in December 2015.

 In 2016, Parton appeared in Dolly Parton's Christmas of Many Colors: Circle of Love as Corla Bass.
 The NBC TV movie was nominated for a Primetime Emmy award for Outstanding Television Movie.

 In 2018, she took part in the BBC's Celebrity Masterchef series.

 She appeared as a mystery guest on To Tell the Truth hosted by Anthony Anderson in 2021, and none of the panelists guessed her as the real sibling of Dolly Parton.

 In 2022 she appeared in the Pure Flix film Nothing is Impossible, starring David A.R.
 White, which was filmed in Tennessee.

 Social work

 She devotes much of her time to causes such as domestic violence and teaches at the New Opportunity School for Women at Berea College, Kentucky, using her knowledge of hair and make-up to help women build self-esteem.

 Parton has been a national spokesperson for Mothers Against Drunk Driving and the Christian Appalachian Project and National Honorary Country Music Ambassador to the American Cancer Society.

-Parton went viral on Twitter in December 2020 with a tweet criticizing "old moldy politicians" over the COVID-19 vaccine rollout in the United States.
+Parton went viral on Twitter in December 2020 with a tweet criticizing "old moldy politicians" over the sluggish COVID-19 vaccine rollout in the United States.